AlexvZyl/NativeFramework/README.md

 ### Design Engine (Child of Base Engine)

+* ⬜ Add client side copy of the buffer data to be able to read and change the data.
+* ⬜ Add autoCenter and autoScale functions.
 * ⬜ Optimize base engine.
 * ⬜ Mouse event handler.
 * ⬜ Component generation and buffer management.